Milkshiift/GoofCord/README.md

 ## Features :sparkles:
 - **:lock: With Privacy in mind**: GoofCord blocks all tracking and uses multiple techniques like message encryption to improve your privacy and security.
 [Learn more](https://github.com/Milkshiift/GoofCord/wiki/Privacy-FAQ)
 - **:gear: Your Way, Your Client**: Set up GoofCord to your liking with an array of customization options.
 - **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness compared to the official client.
-[Check the Benchmarks!](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
 - **:bookmark: Standalone**: GoofCord is a standalone client, not reliant on the original Discord client in any way.
 - **:electric_plug: Plugins & Themes support**: Use client mods like [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) for a world of plugins and themes.
 - **🐧 Linux support**: Seamless screen sharing with audio and native Wayland support on Linux.
 See FAQ for details.